 - 1. Cell Division- Also called Fission.
 Simplest method of vegetative reproduction.
 Here, the vegetative cell divides mitotically into two daughter cells, those finally behave as new individual - 2.
 Fragmentation- In this form of vegetative reproduction, multicellular filamentous thallus breaks into many-celled fragments, each of which gives rise to a new individual. - 3.
 Hormogonia Formation- The trichomes of blue-green algae break up within the sheath into many-celled segments called hormogonia or hormogones. - 4.
 Hormospores Or Hormocysts- Thick walled spores - 5.
 Adventitious Thalli- Adventitious branches are formed in different large thalloid algae, which, when detached from the plant body, develop into new individuals - 6.
 Primary Secondary Protonema- thread like vegetative structures formed in algae like Chara. - 7.
-Tubers- More or less globular structures, rich in starch, usually develop at the nodes.
+Tubers- More or less Globular structures, rich in starch, usually develop at the nodes.
 Once detached from parent plant, are capable of giving rise to a new plant. - 8.
-Amylum Stars- Star shaped starch filled bodies capable of giving rise to a new plant. - 9.
-Bulbils- small structures developed due to storage of food at the tip of rhizoids - 10.
-Akinetes- Thick walled spores with food reserves.
-Can tolerate adverse or unfavourable conditions.
+Amylum Stars- Star shaped starch filled bodies. capable of giving rise to a new plant. - 9.
+Bulbils- small structures developed due to storage of food at the tip of rhizoids

-11. Zoospores- Motile spores.
-May be bi, quadri or multiflagellate.

-12. Palmella stage- Unreleased zoospores, develop a wall around.
-This stage may be referred to as Palmella stage unfavourable conditions.

-13. Aplanospores- Non motile spores, rich in food reserves, produced during produced during unfavourable conditions.

-14. Hypnospores- Thick walled Non motile spores, abundant food reserves, to the parent plant.

-15. Autospores- Most of the development of these spores happens before the release.
-At the time of release, these spores are morphologically very identical the divisions of the mother protoplast.

-16. Endopsores- May also be called conidia.
-These are small spores formed by

-17. Auxospores- These vegetative spores are commonly found in members of

-Baccilariophyceae

-18. Carpospores- Diploid spore produced in carposporophyte by members of

-Rhodophyta.

-19. Monospores- single spores produced in monosporangia.

-20. Daughter colonies- Formed by the parent colony/ coenobium.
-Common in green algae like Volvox gongrosira.

-21. Statospores- Spores produced with frustules, commonly in diatoms.

-22. Gongrosira- thick walled spores.
-Structure resembles a genus called

-Possible misconceptions/clarification: Not any

-Case studies and additional examples: Nil
+Types of Asexual reproduction in Algae:

+- 1. Akinetes- Thick walled spores with food reserves.
+Can tolerate adverse or unfavourable conditions. - 2.
+Zoospores- Motile spores.
+May be bi, quadri or multiflagellate. - 3.
+Palmella stage- Unreleased zoospores, develop a wall around.
+This stage may be referred to as Palmella stage - 4.
+Aplanospores- Non motile spores, rich in food reserves, produced during unfavourable conditions. - 5.
+Hypnospores- Thick walled Non motile spores, abundant food reserves, produced during unfavourable conditions. - 6.
+Autospores- Most of the development of these spores happens before the release.
+At the time of release, these spores are morphologically very identical to the parent plant. - 7.
+Endopsores- May also be called conidia.
+These are small spores formed by the divisions of the mother protoplast. - 8.
+Auxospores- These vegetative spores are commonly found in members of Baccilariophyceae - 9.
+Carpospores- Diploid spore produced in carposporophyte by members of Rhodophyta. - 10.
+Monospores- single spores produced in monosporangia. - 11.
+Daughter colonies- Formed by the parent colony/ coenobium.
+Common in green algae like Volvox - 12.
+Statospores- Spores produced with frustules, commonly in diatoms. - 13.
+Gongrosira- thick walled spores.
+Structure resembles a genus called gongrosira.